jorge-martinez-gil/dataq/README.md

 ## 📄 License

-This project is available under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
+This project is available under the MIT License.